 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Landlord entry.
-In Alabama, a tenant has the right to receive at least two days’ notice before a landlord is allowed to enter their rental unit as defined in sections 35-9A-144; 35-9A-303 and 35-9A-442.
-There are situations, such as in emergencies or under a court order, when the landlord does not have to provide notice to enter.
-A tenant must usually grant the landlord access if the landlord has given proper notice and the landlord is trying to enter the unit for a lawful reason, such as to show the unit to a prospective tenant or to make a necessary repair.
+- Landlord Entry.
+In Alabama, a tenant has the right to receive at least two days’ notice before a landlord is allowed to enter their rental unit.
+A landlord does not need to provide prior notice in situations such as in emergencies or under a court order.
+A tenant must grant the landlord access if the landlord has given proper notice and the landlord is trying to enter the unit for a lawful reason, such as to show the unit to a prospective tenant or to make a necessary repair.

 Examples of Insufficient Justification for Lease Breaking in Alabama